Office Ladies

 Office Ladies is a rewatch podcast hosted by Jenna Fischer and Angela Kinsey which premiered on the Earwolf platform on October 16, 2019.
 It is also produced by Earwolf.
-In each episode, Fischer and Kinsey, who co-starred on the American television sitcom The Office as Pam Beesly and Angela Martin, "deconstruct" each of the show's episodes and offer behind-the-scenes commentary “that only two people who were there can tell you”, as well responses to fan questions.
+In each episode, Fischer and Kinsey, who co-starred on the American television mockumentary sitcom The Office as Pam Beesly and Angela Martin, discuss scene-by-scene each of the show's episodes and offer behind-the-scenes commentary as well responses to fan questions.
 They are sometimes joined by guests that include former co-stars, producers and writers.
-The podcast aims to cover every episode of The Office's nine-season run.
+The podcast successfully covered every episode of The Office's nine-season run.
 The managing producer is Codi Fischer (no relation to Jenna) and Sam Kieffer is the show's audio engineer.
+The producer is Cassi Jerkins, and the associate producer is Aynsley Bubbico.

 In May 2022, inspired by their podcast and friendship, Fischer and Kinsey released a book titled The Office BFFs: Tales of The Office from Two Best Friends Who Were There offering insight into their experiences while on The Office.

+In August 2024, Office Ladies moved to the Audacy platform, just a few episodes until they completed the rewatch.
+After completing their rewatch of the entire series on October 30 of the same year, the podcast was rebranded as Office Ladies 6.0, and focused on more specific deep dives, interviews, and character studies.
+In addition, they began rerunning their initial episodes (starting with "The Pilot" on November 5) under the name "Second Drink."

 List of episodes

-Animated Series
+Animated series

 On August 12, 2021, Fischer and Kinsey premiered the Office Ladies Animated Series on Comedy Central's YouTube channel.
 The series was a co-production with the animation studio Cartuna who used audio from the podcast to create animated reenactments from each episode.
 It ran for a total of 10 episodes.